zizhGuo/zizhGuo.github.io/_posts/2023-03-20-HongKong-Trip.markdown

 <br>

-It has been long time I didn't travel.
-This time, after I finished my work from Beijing, I step out for a new short term journey with my buddy Da.
-It is a Canton trip.
-It is a getaway trip to somewhere I am strange to.
+It's been a while since my last journey, but after wrapping up work in Beijing, I embarked on a short adventure with my friend Da.
+We headed to HongKong, a destination unfamiliar to both of us.